 Reset and Repeat: After scoring, a new round begins, with the winning team from the previous round throwing the pallino to start.
 The game typically continues until a set number of points or rounds is reached.

-3. Frisbee Golf:
+Frisbee Golf:

 Equipment:

 Discs: Professional players use different types of frisbees or discs for various shots.
 For our purposes, any frisbees or discs will work.
-If you're short on frisbees, pair players up for teams of two.
+If you're short on frisbees, pair players up into teams of two.

-• DIY Disc Golf holes: Place a hula hoop on the ground, with a cone or box next to the hoop.
+DIY Disc Golf holes: Place a hula hoop on the ground, with a cone or box next to the hoop.
 Tape the hole number onto the cone/box, and for older ages, the par number.
 Or, simply use the cone/box - players must simply hit the cone to score.

 How to Play: